openai/chatgpt-retrieval-plugin/README.md

 While the ChatGPT Retrieval Plugin is designed to provide a flexible solution for semantic search and retrieval, it does have some limitations:

 - **Keyword search limitations**: The embeddings generated by the `text-embedding-ada-002` model may not always be effective at capturing exact keyword matches.
 As a result, the plugin might not return the most relevant results for queries that rely heavily on specific keywords.
-Some vector databases, like Pinecone, Weaviate and Azure Cognitive Search, use hybrid search and might perform better for keyword searches.
+Some vector databases, like Elasticsearch, Pinecone, Weaviate and Azure Cognitive Search, use hybrid search and might perform better for keyword searches.
 - **Sensitive data handling**: The plugin does not automatically detect or filter sensitive data.
 It is the responsibility of the developers to ensure that they have the necessary authorization to include content in the Retrieval Plugin and that the content complies with data privacy requirements.
 - **Scalability**: The performance of the plugin may vary depending on the chosen vector database provider and the size of the dataset.
 Some providers may offer better scalability and performance than others.
 - **Language support**: The plugin currently uses OpenAI's `text-embedding-ada-002` model, which is optimized for use in English.
 However, it is still robust enough to generate good results for a variety of languages.